 The second book I stepped into Princess Academy: Palace of Stone by Shannon Hale.

-The long awaited sequel to Princess Academy, Palace of Stone is a page turner.
-With elements of romance, political unrest and suspense, it will quickly engage readers.
+will quickly engage readers.
 Miri, Peder, Esa, Gerti and other familiar characters have come down off the mountain to face a new life in Asland, where their friend Britta is soon to become the Princess.
 Miri must navigate not only a new environment in Asland, but also navigate new friendships and new ideas, which could threaten the life she has known.

 It will be interesting to see how readers connect the social and ethical issues in this story to those of the present day.
 These issues are additionally brought to light in the letters Miri writes to her sister, Marda.